Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/ETL/ETL-Developer-Guide.md

 ## 4. Setup and Check BCLink tables

-By default, if the CaRROT documentation for setting up BCLink has been followed correctly, you should already have tables created for the various bclink tables, e.g.:
+By default, if the Carrot documentation for setting up BCLink has been followed correctly, you should already have tables created for the various bclink tables, e.g.:

 * person
 * condition_occurrence